 Tamiya’s roots date back to 1946 postwar Japan, and the city of Shizuoka.
-The company was founded in 1946 as Tamiya Shoji & Co by Yoshio Tamiya (15 May 1905 – 2 November 1988) and was originally in fact a sawmill a lumber supply company.
-Model production began in earnest in 1947 with the construction of wooden models of ships and airplanes.
+The company was founded in 1946 as Tamiya Shoji & Co by Yoshio Tamiya (15 May 1905 – 2 November 1988) and was originally, in fact, a sawmill a lumber supply company.
+Model production began in earnest in 1947 with the construction of wooden models of ships and aeroplanes.
 By 1953 Tamiya had switched all focus away from lumber sales and were focussed solely on model making, with the concept of being “easy to understand and build, even for beginners”.

 A quick side note on the famous Tamiya Star Mark logo, first designed in 1960 by Yoshio’s son-in-law.
 The left, red star stands for passion and the right, blue star stands for precision.

-A series of both on and off road vehicles were to follow, there’s many types and styles, but for the purpose of this post we are going to fast forward through to December 1983…
+A series of both on and off-road vehicles were to follow, there are many types and styles, but for the purpose of this post, we are going to fast forward through to December 1983…

 The Frog (1983)

-Though it wasn’t their first off road RC vehicle, The Frog marked a shift in Tamiya’s design ethos.
-Rather than replicating real life cars like they had with the Sand Scorcher or Rally car copies, effort was channelled into designing bespoke dirt buggies.
-Essentially then, despite the kinetic realism the box art oozes with, all Buggies featured here are 1/10th Scale models of vehicles that never actually existed at full size.
+Though it wasn’t their first off-road RC vehicle, The Frog marked a shift in Tamiya’s design ethos.
+Rather than replicating real-life cars like they had with the Sand Scorcher or Rally car copies, the effort was channelled into designing bespoke dirt buggies.
+Essentially then, despite the kinetic realism, the box art oozes with, all Buggies featured here are 1/10th Scale models of vehicles that never actually existed at full size.

-The Frog also marked the start of a series of wildlife inspired designs, each buggy taking subtle styling hint’s from it’s animal namesake.
-Note here the prominent headlamps, and general allround slightly bulbous nature of the monocoque.
+The Frog also marked the start of a series of wildlife inspired designs, each buggy taking subtle styling hints from its animal namesake.
+Note here the prominent headlamps, and general all-around slightly bulbous nature of the monocoque.
 Oh and by the way, KC Daylighters actually are a real product.

 Any adults that once as children drooled over the thought of owning one of these 2WD classics will no doubt be pleased to learn that Tamiya recently reissued The Frog.
 A quick browse through Amazon, show prices starting at $150…